 what is hydrogen?

 Wikipedia: Hydrogen is the most abundant chemical substance in the universe, constituting roughly 75% of all baryonic mass.
 Most hydrogen on earth exists in molecular forms such as water or organic compounds.
 Hydrogen gas forms explosive mixtures with air in concentrations from 4–74%.
-This reaction produces as byproduct water, it releases no CO2 to the atmosphere (decarbonization).
+This reaction produces as byproduct water while releasing no CO2 to the atmosphere (decarbonization).

 2H2 + O2 → 2H2O + energy